aneksteind/Shkeem/README.md

 a Scheme interpreter written in Haskell

 This is a fully functional scheme interpreter.
-It was created by following through the book Write Yourself a Scheme.
+It was created by following through the book Write Yourself a Scheme, including the exercises.
 It works with the basic aspects, including...

 - if statements